Generate API Documentation

 Prerequisites

-Before generating API documentation, ensure you have the core MyLittleContentEngine configured in your application:
+Before generating API documentation, ensure you have the core MyLittleContentEngine configured in your application and Roslyn connected.

 The ApiReferenceContentService is included in the core package and doesn't require additional dependencies.